Mathematical Modeling of a pH Swing Precipitation Process and its Optimal Design: Process description

 where $C(t)$ is the actual concentration of CaCO$_3$ at a given time, $C_{\rm sat}(t)$ is the pH dependent (via $\coion$) saturation level of $\caco$ solution, $k_g$ is the growth constant, and $p$ is the exponential constant depending on the growth mechanism.
 While the growth exponential $p$ typically ranges from 1 to 2, we set $p = 2$ to ensure that the growth coefficient $a$ is always a positive real number.

 Nucleation, the process of forming new solid particles, is driven by the energy barrier associated with forming a critical nucleus.
-Similar to the growth rate, the nucleation rate $N(t)$ is given by:
+Letting $\delta$ denote the constant representing the energy required to create the interface between the newly formed solid nucleus and the surrounding solution, the nucleation rate $N(t)$ is given by:

-In order to ensure that the nucleation rate goes to zero as $C$ appraoches saturation level, we need to ensure that $\sigma(t)$ remains a positive real number, thus we set the nucleation coefficient $n=2$.
+In order to ensure that the nucleation rate goes to zero as $C$ approaches saturation level $\csat$ and is also well-behaved near this value, it is sufficient to keep $\sigma(t)$ as a positive real number.
+Consequently, we set the nucleation coefficient as $n=2$.